vcsjones/vcsjones.dev/_posts/2020-02-19-stackalloc.md

 categories: General
 hide: true
 excerpt: >
-  Span made stackalloc safe-ish to use, but it's still got sharp edges.
+  Span made stackalloc safe-ish to use, but it still has sharp edges.
 ---

 In .NET Core 2.1 a small but well-received feature was the ability to "safely"